 It is also a good idea for ladies to keep their hair pulled back, and for men and boys with long hair to do the same.
 Guys with shaved heads or extreme buzz-cuts are essentially lice-proof!
 If your kids are sharing a room with other children, advise them to avoid pillow talk!

-If you do contract head lice while travelling, don’t panic.
+If you do contract head lice while traveling, don’t panic.
 It is so much easier to treat head lice now.
 Lice Clinics of America has developed an FDA-cleared Class I medical device called AirAllé that is clinically proven to kill live lice and more than 99 percent of eggs in a single, hour-long treatment—guaranteed.
 The AirAllé device uses carefully controlled heated air to dehydrate lice and eggs.
 Certified technicians apply the heated air at just the right temperature and location to kill lice and eggs.

 There are more than 150 Lice Clinics of America treatment centers in the United States alone, and some 100 more in 20 other countries.
-So, if you’re travelling and are faced with head lice, help may be available nearby.
+So, if you’re traveling and are faced with head lice, help may be available nearby.

 One and Done